Stephane-Gon/DjangoeCommerce/README.md

  5º AWS S3 buckets to store static and media files once the app was deployed;
     - Since heroku does not host media files I decided to store both static and media files on a bucket from AWS S3.
 This was also the first time I used this method and I found it quite useful;

+ 6º I used Weglot to translate;
+   - I decided to use weglot to translate the website, since I wanted to know How would that work;

- 6º Heroku to host the app;
+ 7º Heroku to host the app;
    - Since this is not a really big project or company, I decided to go with a simple way of hosting so that the admin can easily monitor it;